-On 10 October 2014 the Australian Government released the 20 Year Australian Antarctic Strategic Plan, which provides a blueprint for Australia’s future engagement in Antarctica and options to expand Tasmania’s role as a leading Antarctic science and logistics hub.
+On 10 October 2014 the Government released Dr Press’ report, the 20 Year Australian Antarctic Strategic Plan.
+The Press Report provided a blueprint for Australia’s future engagement in Antarctica and options to expand Tasmania’s role as a leading Antarctic science and logistics hub.

-The report examines the challenges ahead and provides recommendations on how the Federal and State Governments, working with business, researchers and the wider community can achieve that outcome.
+The report examined the challenges ahead and provided recommendations on how the Federal and State Governments, working with business, researchers and the wider community can achieve that outcome.

 The preparation of the report involved a comprehensive review of Australia’s Antarctic interests and extensive consultation with experts, stakeholders and the general public.

-The report outlines an ambitious vision for Australia to work towards over the next 20 years.
-It contains recommendations on a range of key issues, including:
+The report outlined an ambitious vision for Australia to work towards over the next 20 years.
+It contained recommendations on a range of key issues, including:

 - Protecting Australia’s national interests in Antarctica;